The perilous 1,000-mile journey to save Africa’s endangered black rhinos

-The programme, that aims to scale, improve and successfully implement a cookstoves programme for low-income housholds within Simalaha, was initiated by COmON foundation with the support of the African Stove Company (TASC) and Peace Parks Foundation.
-Commonland provides seed financing and programme management whilst Peace Parks implements the project on the ground.
+The programme, that aims to scale, improve and successfully implement a cookstoves programme for low-income housholds within Simalaha, was initiated by COmON foundation, Peace Parks Foundation and Commonland.
+COmON provides a loan to Commonland who are financing and programme managing the project with African Stove Company (TASC) as Technical partner and Peace Parks implementing the project on the ground.

 Thus far, 10 000 cookstoves have been distributed that deliver both climate and sustainable development impacts.
 These fuel-efficient cooking innovations require only a few small pieces of wood to boil water and cook family meals, with much less smoke, thus contributing to cleaner air, improving health and living conditions, eliminating the burden of fetching firewood and saving precious time for women who previously needed to walk long distances gathering large amounts of firewood.